These resources range from papers to monographs; from popular-level to academic; from non-published to published. A few

-Edited volume, 2013: The Future of Biblical Interpretation: Responsible Plurality in Biblical Hermeneutics, Paternoster; co-edited with Stanley Porter.
+Edited volume, 2013: The Future of Biblical Interpretation: Responsible Plurality in Biblical Hermeneutics, Paternoster and IVP; co-edited with Stanley Porter.
 This volume contains the papers that were presented at a conference of the same name at the University of Nottingham in 2012.
 It is a focused book, arguing for an approach to biblical interpretation that is appropriately informed by philosophical hermeneutics.
 It seeks to acknowledge both the openness of certain types of text, and the constraints that prove fruitful for responsible interpreters.

 Edited volume, 2013: Horizons in Hermeneutics: A Festschrift in Honor of Anthony C. Thiselton, co-edited with Stanley Porter (Grand Rapids, Mich: Eerdmans, 2013).
 Starting with Thiselton’s own approach to hermeneutics, this volume offers new essays by a variety of authors (e.g. Dunn, Moberly, Goldingay, Fowl).
 My own chapter is entitled “Kerygmatic Rhetoric in New Testament Epistles.”
 I try to show the impact of a broad early kerygma on the teaching-letters of the NT.